alfreddohnani/nestjs-grpc-interceptor/README.md

 1. Set the url of the request as `grpc://localhost:3333`.
 2. Import the `product.proto` file as the service definition.
 3. Choose `ProductService/CreateProduct`
-4. Copy paste the folling as the `message`
+4. Copy paste the following payload as the `message`

  ```json
  {